CSE512-15S/a3-kollerz-caandrew/README.md

 ## Project Name: Senatorial Stances on Hillary for President

-Since the key element in our data domain is the relationship of various senators to Hillary Clinton we have chosen to the node-link technique which is commonly used for network analysis.
+Our data domain consists of information about current U.S. Senators including their endorsement for Hillary CLinton, their re-election year, party affilliation as well as some personal information like education history and birthdate.
+The key element we plan to focus on is the relationship of various senators to Hillary Clinton.

-The foundation of our visualization will be a network map that illustrates which senators have/have not endorsed hillary Hillary Clinton for President.
-It will serve as an tool that allows users to explore senatorial relationships to Hillary as well as the information about the senators themselves.
+The foundation of our visualization will be a network map that illustrates senatorial support for Hillary Clinton for President.
+It will serve as an tool that allows users to explore senatorial relationships to Hillary and information about individual senators.

 Our motivating questions are: